 What is a Facelift?

 Fine lines, wrinkles, jowls, and sagging skin typically appear first in the last place we want them: the face and neck.
-Our facelift in Philadelphia surgery can reduce these tell-tale signs of aging for men and women who would like to rejuvenate their appearance.
+Facelift surgery in Philadelphia with Dr. Pontell can reduce these tell-tale signs of aging for men and women who would like to rejuvenate their appearance.

 Dr. Pontell performs Mini-Facelifts and Traditional Facelifts.
 At the consultation, he will tell you which procedure would be best for you.